 This language covers criminal actions that occur during the attempt to commit theft as well as “in flight” after the attempt or commission of theft.
 Therefore, a person may be charged with robbery even if the actual criminal action did not take place, as long as an “attempt” occurred.
 For purposes of robbery actions, property includes both tangible and intangible personal property, as well as documents (including money) which represent anything of value.
 This broad definition will cover many theft offenses, and it is therefore easy for smaller offenses to become bumped up to the range of felony robbery.
 An experienced Houston robbery defense attorney will help you better determine the range of your offense.

 Robbery charges may additionally be increased to the level of aggravated robbery in the following situations:

-If you have been arrested on robbery charges, do not hesitate to contact Mary E. Conn Law.
+If you have been arrested on robbery charges, do not hesitate to contact Mary E. Conn & Associates.
 Mary E. Conn and her team experienced Houston robbery defense attorneys with years of experience representing and defending clients who have been charged with robbery.
 Mary E. Conn will ensure that you are well-informed each step of the way, including all information relating to a potential plea bargain.
 Contact us today at the Houston office on (713) 357-4190 for your initial free consultation.